n1ghtw1re/n1ghtw1re/README.md

 - **[ShrinkRay](https://github.com/n1ghtw1re/ShrinkRay)** - Optimize images and convert them to the modern WebP format with a neon cyberpunk flair.
 - **[System News](https://github.com/n1ghtw1re/n1ghtw1re-system-news/tree/main)** - A small, simple news display for your website or app.
 - **[The Collective Links](https://github.com/n1ghtw1re/the-collective-links-tool)** - A self-contained blogroll/link list that works great in an iframe.
+- **[The Collector](https://collector.n1ghtw1re.com/)** - Track your comic collection, manage your reading list, blog about your collection, and discover insights about your comic preferences.

 Our tools are:
 - 🕵️ Privacy-focused